 He is a contributing editor to The Weekly Standard and has written for scholarly and popular publications from Telos and The Review of Metaphysics to The New York Times, The Washington Post, The Wall Street Journal, and USA Today.
 He is adjunct associate professor at Georgetown University’s Walsh School of Foreign Service, where he teaches a graduate course on ethics and decision-making in international politics.

-He established Hoover’s Washington, D.C. office in 2001 and remains based primarily there.
+In 2001, while at the Hoover Institution, he established its Washington, D.C. office.
 From 1999 until 2013, he was editor of Policy Review.
 Previously, he served in senior editorial positions at The Washington Times and was the founding executive editor of The National Interest and an editor at The Public Interest.

 More recently, Lindberg served as lead of the expert group on international norms and institutions of the 2008 Genocide Prevention Task Force convened by the U.S. Holocaust Memorial Museum and co-chaired by Madeleine Albright and William Cohen.
 He also served as coordinator for the task group on Preventing and Responding to Genocide and Major Human Rights Abuses for the United States Institute of Peace’s 2005 Task Force on the United Nations (the Gingrich-Mitchell task force).
 He is a member of the American Bar Association’s Working Group on Crimes against Humanity.
 He is currently working with his long-time collaborator Lee Feinstein on a major report for the Holocaust Museum on transatlantic cooperation on atrocity prevention.